Loren Gold: The Who

 In 2014, the Who announced The Who Hits 50! world tour, to celebrate the 50th anniversary of the band.
-The tour kicked off in the United Arab Emirates, at a concert after the Abu Dhabi Grand Prix.
-Just prior to the tour, the Who band appeared at London's Shepherd's Bush Empire on November 11 as part of the Who Hits 50 tribute night in aid of the Teenage Cancer Trust.
-Gold performed and sang back-up vocals, alongside the rest of the Who band.
+The tour kicked off at a concert after the Abu Dhabi Grand Prix.
+Just prior, the Who appeared at London's Shepherd's Bush Empire on November 11 as part of the Who Hits 50! tribute night in aid of the Teenage Cancer Trust.
+Gold performed and sang back-up vocals, alongside the rest of the Who.
 Performers included Wilko Johnson, Kaiser Chiefs' Ricky Wilson, Geddy Lee of Rush (band), Joe Elliott of Def Leppard, the Strypes, Tom Odell, Amy Macdonald, Andy Burrows and Rizzle Kicks.
 Ricky Wilson was joined by Phil Daniels, the star of the 1979 film Quadrophenia for 'Bell Boy', which was originally released in 1973.
 Included during the 2015 tour were large, outdoor performances at Hyde Park and Glastonbury, with upwards of 200,000 people in attendance.

 During a break between the Who's 2014-2015 world tour, Gold performed at the annual ARF Stars to the Rescue charity concert in January 2015, headed by Hall of Fame baseball manager Tony LaRussa.
 In 2013, Gold also performed with several members of Santana and Bruce Hornsby at the annual charity event.
 More ARF shows have followed, including performances with Huey Lewis and the News and Trace Adkins.

-In May, 2015, Gold performed with the Who touring band at the MusiCares Foundation in New York City, honoring the Who’s Pete Townshend and its manager, Bill Curbishley, with an all-star line-up that included Bruce Springsteen, Joan Jett, Billy Idol, Willie Nile, and Who lead vocalist Roger Daltrey.
+In May 2015, Gold performed with the Who touring band at the MusiCares Foundation in New York City, honoring the Who’s Pete Townshend and its manager, Bill Curbishley, with an all-star line-up that included Bruce Springsteen, Joan Jett, Billy Idol, Willie Nile, and Who lead vocalist Roger Daltrey.